 CloroxPro Blog – Professional Cleaning and Disinfection Insights

-A blog from industry experts devoted to public health awareness, best practices, and the role of environmental cleaning and disinfection, to promote safer, healthier public spaces.Making Sense of Ultraviolet Devices and Electrostatic Disinfecting Technologies https://www.cloroxpro.com/blog/making-sense-of-ultraviolet-devices-and-electrostatic-disinfecting-technologies/ February 23, 2021 March 22, 2021 https://www.cloroxpro.com/wp-content/uploads/2021/02/NI-50136_PPD_DVC_T360_Healthcare-SporeDefense_ICU_Shot-1.png
+A blog filled with industry insights from experts devoted to public health awareness, infection prevention, and the role of environmental cleaning and disinfection, to promote safer, healthier public spaces.Making Sense of Ultraviolet Devices and Electrostatic Disinfecting Technologies https://www.cloroxpro.com/blog/making-sense-of-ultraviolet-devices-and-electrostatic-disinfecting-technologies/ February 23, 2021 March 22, 2021 https://www.cloroxpro.com/wp-content/uploads/2021/02/NI-50136_PPD_DVC_T360_Healthcare-SporeDefense_ICU_Shot-1.png

 Making Sense of Ultraviolet Devices and Electrostatic Disinfecting Technologies